MetaMask/snaps/packages/examples/README.md

   render images in a snap.
 It can generate a QR code from a string, and render it in a dialog, as well as render an image from a URL.
   [**`packages/interactive-ui`**](./packages/interactive-ui): This snap demonstrates how to use interactive UI in a snap.
-It can diplay various interactive UIs in various APIs available in the Snap.
+It can display interactive UIs in various APIs available in the Snap.
 - [**`packages/invoke-snap`**](./packages/invoke-snap): These snaps demonstrate
   how to use the `snap_invokeSnap` method to invoke another snap.
 - [**`packages/json-rpc`**](./packages/json-rpc): This snap demonstrates how to